MTV Plus: History

 The channel was launched in Greece on 18 October 2009.
 Its inauguration party was held in "Vogue" Club in Thessaloniki on 17 December 2009, with the guest appearance of British dance band Freemasons and some Greek bands such as C Real and Stavento.
 MTV+ was available on DTT in Thessaloniki, northern Greece.
 Its programming was similar to its sister channel MTV Greece.
 MTV+ used MTV's then global branding.
-The Greek version was closed down on 12 December 2011, replaced by Nickelodeon Plus.
+The channel was closed down on 12 December 2011, replaced by Nickelodeon Plus.